 Once your fence is built, do yourself and your family a favour by keeping the gate well-maintained.
 If you have young children and pets, it is especially important to regularly check on the latching and the opening/closing systems on the gate.

 So, there you have it!
-We can almost see you lying in your pool, surrounded by your brand-new, well researched your pool fence.
+We can almost see you lying in your pool, surrounded by your brand-new, well researched pool fence.
+While we’ll leave what materials you use up to you, just be sure to check the local and state guidelines to ensure that everyone can safely enjoy the pool this summer.